2022 Women's Junior Oceania Cup

 The 2022 Women's Junior Oceania Cup was the sixth edition of the Junior Oceania Cup for women.
 The tournament consisted of three test matches between the national under–21 teams of Australia and New Zealand.
 It was held at the National Hockey Centre in Canberra, Australia from 8–11 December.

 The tournament served as a qualifier for the 2023 FIH Junior World Cup to be held in Santiago, Chile.
 As only two national associations will participate, both teams will automatically qualify as the OHF receives two qualification places.

 Squads

-The squads were named on 7 November and 25 October, respectfully.
+The squads were named on 7 November and 25 October, respectively.